Verph/TFC-Florae/README.md

 | **Method example** |
 | `mods.tfcflorae.knapping.add("pineapple_leather", "pineapple_leather_sling", <tfcthings:sling>, " XXX", " X", " XXXX", "XX ", "X ");` |

-## Goal
-+ The primary incentive is to add all the elements and metals from the periodic table, and their respective ores and minerals; more tree sorts for broader usability cases and variety; as well as more alloys making more mods useable with TFC.
-+ Short term goal is to add more rocktypes (the strata rocks you can find).
-+ Mid term and long term goals are to enhance the world of TerraFirmaCraft, by introducing a greater variety of trees, fruit trees, plants, crops, food and more.
-+ Very long term is to add more actual rock types such as mossy and cracked variants of bricks and cobblestone.
-Podzol is also planned at some point.

 ## Contributing

 + As per the Github terms of service, you grant us the right to use your contribution